AvolitesLtd/TitanManual/docs/patching/changing-the-patch.md

 3. Press \[Update Personality\].

 4. Titan shows all fixture types which are patched in the show and which it has updates for in the installed fixture library.
-You can select the type(s) you want to update, or you click
+Select the type(s) you want to update, or click
     \[Update All\] to update all patched fixture types to the most recent version in the library.